uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > No. *(3 points)*

+>> 8/14 identified the paper and 7/14 answered the question about it correctly.
+(This number may be high because there were a few students who guessed this paper for other answers figuring the instructor would cite his own paper somewhere.
+So, we might exclude questions on this paper next time.)

 **2.5** *(5 points)*:

 A friend wants to meet to ask you to invest in a company to re-invent web authentication.
 Which of our readings do you ask them to read first and why?

 > Bonneau et al.'s quest to replace passwords.

+>> 11/14 papers identfied Bonneau et al., which was one of the more recently discussed.

 **2.6** *(8 points)*: